yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2022/index.md

     "./deko2.png| You could say that unit tests are at the heart of emulation development"
   >}}

-vonchenplus has also been on the ball with homebrew support this month, gifting yuzu corrected support for instanced draws and {{< gh-hovercard "9112" "the zany inline index 3D registers," >}} fixing gpu_console and allowing the `Sonic 1 (2013)` homebrew game to render in yuzu.
+vonchenplus has also been on the ball with homebrew support this month, gifting yuzu corrected support for instanced draws and {{< gh-hovercard "9112" "the zany inline index 3D registers," >}} fixing [gpu_console](https://github.com/switchbrew/switch-examples) and allowing the `Sonic 1 (2013)` homebrew game to render in yuzu.
 {{< gh-hovercard "9140" "The usual slate" >}} {{< gh-hovercard "9163" "of regressions" >}} associated with these types of changes, this time affecting `Super Mario 64`, `Super Mario Galaxy`, `Xenoblade Chronicles 3`, and `Animal Crossing: New Horizons`, have also been identified and fixed.

 {{< imgs
-    "./console.png| "
+    "./console.png| gpu_console, one of the examples available"
   >}}

 {{< imgs